 8. ETHICAL VALUES & BEHAVIOURS

 The Company operates a corporate culture that is based on ethical values and behaviours.
-The Executive Directors (comprising Andrew Walwyn, Frank Waters and Simon Clifton) communicate regularly with staff through meetings and messages to ensure best-in-class ethical standards and to provide clear guidance on how the members of staff are expected to behave towards their colleagues, suppliers, customers, shareholders and on their wider responsibilities to the communities within which they operate.
+The Executive Directors (comprising Andrew Walwyn and Frank Waters) communicate regularly with staff through meetings and messages to ensure best-in-class ethical standards and to provide clear guidance on how the members of staff are expected to behave towards their colleagues, suppliers, customers, shareholders and on their wider responsibilities to the communities within which they operate.

 9. MAINTAINING GOVERNANCE STRUCTURES AND PROCESSES

 The Chairman is responsible for leadership of the Board, ensuring its effectiveness and setting the agenda for Board meetings.
 Once strategic objectives have been agreed by the Board, it is the Chief Executive Officer’s responsibility to ensure they are delivered upon.
-The day to day operations of the Group are managed by the Chief Executive Officer and the wider management team comprising the Chief Financial Officer and the Chief Technical Officer.
+The day-to-day operations of the Group are managed by the Chief Executive Officer and the Chief Financial Officer.